Why You Can’t Solve The Equation For Love

 Their value system determines that you are not a suitable partner for them.

 The other person has the romantic attention span of a gnat.

 They supplement their self-esteem with sexual conquests and have not yet become self-aware of that.

 The other person says they want a relationship but can never seem to exit the house.

 The other person says tells you the polite untruth that they just happen to be busy with an important project for around the next 5 years.

 It’s raining really heavily so no one really wants to talk to you today.

-The train service got cancelled, and an uber journey to see you was £50.
+The train service got canceled, and an uber journey to see you were £50.

 iPhone inexplicably froze at a critical text chat moment.